coatless-rpkg/dropcli/README.md

 ~/dropbox.py <command> <options>
 ```

 Please **note** this package is a work in progress (WIP) and is *not* suitable for production use or teaching without knowing what is going on.
+To help, a vignette was written and is available here: <https://github.com/coatless/dropcli/blob/master/vignettes/using_dropcli.Rmd>

 If you need a package for multiple platforms, please see the [rdrop2](https://github.com/karthik/rdrop2) by [Karthik Ram](https://github.com/karthik/).
 This package uses Dropbox's WebAPI via OAuth instead of an operating system specific package.
 The downside to this approach is the user *must* initiate the push instead of having a background process take care of it.